We left Granada in the fog. It was a hair-raising

 but at least this one indicates the depth of the gorge that this city

 was one of the birthplaces of bullfighting.
-The
+This

-located there was constructed in the 18th century.
-It was at this time
+was constructed in the 18th century at the time

 that bull fighters began to face the bull on foot rather than on horseback.